National Emergency Laparotomy Audit (NELA)

 An emergency laparotomy is a major operation where the surgeon has to cut open the abdomen (stomach area).
 It is called "emergency" because it must be done very soon or even immediately and cannot wait until a later date.
 It might be carried out for several reasons including internal bleeding, perforation (burst), obstruction (a blockage) or infection.
 In many cases it might be the only option available in order for the patient to get better.

 We want to improve the care that patients undergoing emergency surgery receive.
 To do this we will collect important information on how well your hospital is providing care to patients.
 We will then give hospitals all the valuable information we have obtained.
 This will highlight areas of their service where they are doing well, and areas in which they can improve.
 It will also allow hospitals to compare themselves with others all around the country.
-All hospitals in England and Wales that carry out emergency laparotomy are expected to participate in this audit.
+All hospitals in England, Wales and Northern Ireland that carry out emergency laparotomy are expected to participate in this audit.

 We collect information about the care patients received whilst they are in hospital.
 This includes information about the investigations and treatment received, how long it took for different parts of treatment to be given, and whether a patient went to a critical care bed after surgery.
 The personal information we collect is name, date of birth, NHS number, postcode and sex.
 NELA patient data is submitted directly to NELA by clinical teams treating the patient or from the hospital records.
 NELA will not publish information that can enable individual patients to be identified.

 By collecting and sharing this information, we are able to highlight areas where hospitals are doing well, and areas in which they can improve the quality of care for patients so that they can put plans in place to achieve this.
-It will also allow hospitals to compare themselves with others in England and Wales and in doing so improve the quality of care by sharing examples of good practice.
+It will also allow hospitals to compare themselves with others in England, Wales and Northern Ireland and in doing so improve the quality of care by sharing examples of good practice.

 Full details of what is being collected, along with our legal basis for collecting data and our data protection and privacy policies, can be found on the NELA website.